The New Role of the Optometrist

 Optometrists, trained at University and within the profession for at least 4 years, are well versed in dealing with such conditions and where responsibilities for care fall outside their normal practice they take additional top up courses before being accepted as a provider of any specific care regime.

 This has meant that the Optometrist has become a highly skilled health care professional and this quality backed by new innovative clinical equipment has taken Optometry to a new level.

 But for those of us not under such care how can we access this new and improved eye care?
-Within the PCT areas of England and Wales the Optometrists receives around £20 for a 30 minute test for an NHS sight test and on average charge around £24 for a private standard test.
+Within the future ICS areas of England and Wales the Optometrists receives around £20 for a 30 minute test for an NHS sight test and on average charge around £24 for a private standard test.
 This test has to provide a method of detection of eye and general health problems as well as a prescription for any correction necessary.
 It is in fact fast becoming a standard minimal test compared to what can now be provided with the latest technology at a very high price to the Optometrist.
 This higher standard providing greater information about our eyes, often digitally recorded for comparison year on year will often provide a much earlier warning of eye problems to come as well as greater reassurance.
 It comes at an additional price which can be added to the standard NHS or private eye examination charge or sometimes can be paid for as part of a health plan.